walterhiggins/WMPJS/README.md

 Congratulations!
 You've begun exploring the Bukkit API and have learnt a few tricks to understanding the reference documentation and how to use it in your own plugins.

 ### Summary
-In this recipe we covered a lot of ground.
-We learned how to explore the Bukkit API Reference documentation, how to use the *new* keyword and learned about *inheritance* and how to use it when calling Java code. in the next recipe, we'll build upon what we've done here and add Teleporting behavior to the Ender Bow.
+In this chapter we covered a lot of ground.
+We learned how to explore the Bukkit API Reference documentation, how to use the *new* keyword and learned about *inheritance* and how to use it when calling Java code. in the next chapter, we'll build upon what we've done here and add Teleporting behavior to the Ender Bow.

-## Recipe 12: Arrows that Teleport you.
+## Chapter 17: Arrows that Teleport you.
+### Introduction
+In the previous chapter we learned how to add a new Crafting Recipe to the game.
+In this chapter we'll expand upon the work done previously by adding event-handling code which will listen for *Projectile Hit* events and teleport the player who shot the arrow, if it was fired from an Ender Bow.
+We'll also learn more about Inheritance and how to use the Bukkit API reference documentation.

+### Making the Ender Bow work
+The Ender Bow crafted from our new *Crafting Recipe* doesn't do much right now.
+If you fire an arrow using the Ender Bow, it behaves just like an arrow fired from a regular bow.
+We're going to change that.

+What we'd like is for players to be able to use the Ender Bow to shoot arrows which teleport them to where ever the arrow lands.
+To do this we'll need to:

+1. Listen for the *Projectile Hit* events and when we receive such an event..
+2. Get the player who shot the arrow
+3. Get the item the player is currently holding
+4. If it's an Ender Bow...
+5. Remove the arrow and...
+6. Teleport the player to the arrow's location

+### Exploring Events
+There are over 150 possible events which we can listen for in Minecraft.
+Event-driven programming means we can write functions which will automatically be called by the game when an event occurs.
+Such functions are called *callback* functions because the programmer does not call them directly, the program does.
+It's a case of "Don't call me.
+I'll call you!".
+In order to have your callback function be executed when an event occurs, you must *register* the function.
+ScriptCraft makes registering your callback function easy by providing a registration function for each of the 150+ types of events.

+You can see a list of all of the possible
+    /js function ouch( evt ) { evt.entity.shooter.sendMessage('ouch!') }
+    /js events.projectileHit( ouch );

 ### Inheritance Revisited
 #### Event Ancestry ?